marco262/my_wiki/data/pirates/gm_notes/someone-needs-to-die.md

 ## Quick Notes

-* Use warehouse from beginning of Dragon Heist
 * The delivery is fine wine, bon bons, and Binge.
   * Binge is a drug that makes a person immune to pain.
   * For 1 minute after taking it, they have the Relentless Endurance feature: They ignore the effects of going to 0 HP.